The Best Cat Books

 13. The best cat-based satire: I Am a Cat (1905-1906), Natsume Sōseki

 Japanese author Natsume Sōseki wrote this humorous and satirical novel in the voice of a cat.
 In the book, the nameless kitty describes the lives, mistakes and idiocy of a selection of people in his middle-class community.
 Sōseki writes the cat’s voice in a deliberately archaic and overly formal high register, usually reserved for nobility.
-Sōseki originally wrote the book as ten instalments for literary magazine Hototogisu before releasing them as a single work.
-The book was translated into English in 1972 and made into a film in both 1936 and 1975.
+The book was originally ten instalments in the literary magazine Hototogisu before being released as a single work.
+I Am a Cat was translated into English in 1972, and made it to the silver screen as a film in both 1936 and 1975.

-Now you have a reading list full of stories about our furry friends, find out more about keeping your cat entertained on the Cat in a Flat blog.
+Now you have a reading list full of the best books about cats, find out more about keeping your furry friend entertained on the Cat in a Flat blog.
+Check out our articles on how to keep a multi-cat household happy, and tips for playing with cats

 - cat books